 \section{Dynamics of a charged particle in a dual-frequency trap}

-The system under study, schematically depicted Fig.~\ref{fig:schematic}, consists on a spherical dielectric nanoparticle with charge $Q_p$, radius $R_p$, and mass $M_p$, and an ion with charge $Q_i$ and mass $M_i$.
-Both the nanoparticle and ion lie near the center of a linear Paul trap and interact via Coulomb forces.
-The geometric center of the trap is chosen as the origin of coordinates, with the endcap electrodes lying along the $z-$axis and the four axial electrodes intersecting either the $x-$ or the $y-$axis.
-Throughout this work we will consider a two-tone Paul trap, i.e., a trap where two AC voltages with different frequencies are applied to the electrodes.
-These two tones are necessary in order to trap two objects with very different charge-to-mass ratios \cite{Dehmelt_1995, Trypogeorgos_2016, Leefer_2016}.
+The system under study, schematically depicted in Fig.~\ref{fig:schematic}, consists of a spherical dielectric nanoparticle with charge $Q_p$, radius $R_p$, and mass $M_p$, and an ion with charge $Q_i$ and mass $M_i$.
+Both the nanoparticle and the ion lie near the center of a linear Paul trap and interact via Coulomb forces.
+The geometric center of the trap is chosen as the origin of the coordinate system, with the endcap electrodes lying along the $z$-axis and the four axial electrodes intersecting either the $x$- or the $y$-axis.
+Throughout this work we will consider a two-tone linear Paul trap, i.e., a trap where two AC voltages with different frequencies are applied to the electrodes.
+These two tones allow two objects with very different charge-to-mass ratios to be stably confined~\cite{Dehmelt_1995, Trypogeorgos_2016, Leefer_2016}.
 Finally, we assume that the center of charge of the nanoparticle coincides with its center of mass, so that the motional and rotational dynamics decouple.
-In this section we describe the independent classical and quantum dynamics of each individual particle, as a key step to describe their coupled quantum dynamics in subsequent sections.
-First, we determine the secular frequencies and classical motional trajectories of the nanoparticle and ion in a dual-frequency Paul trap in Sec.~\ref{sec:classical-dynamics-dual-frequency-trap}.
+In this section we describe the independent classical and quantum dynamics of each particle, as a starting point for the description of their coupled quantum dynamics in subsequent sections.
+First, we determine the secular frequencies and classical motional trajectories of the nanoparticle and ion in a dual-frequency linear Paul trap in Sec.~\ref{sec:classical-dynamics-dual-frequency-trap}.
 Then, in Sec.~\ref{sec:quantum-hamiltonian-dual-frequency-trap}, we use these results to derive their quantum Hamiltonian.